campallison/platform-exercise/README.md

 - if you chose to use a database, include instructions on how to set that up
 - if you have tests, include instructions on how to run them
 - a description of what enhancements you might make if you had more time.

-**Additional Info**

-- We expect this project to take a few hours to complete
-- You can use Rails/Sinatra, Python, Go, node.js or shiny-new-framework X, as long as you tell us why you chose it and how it was a good fit for the challenge.
-- Feel free to use whichever database you'd like; we suggest Postgres.
-- Bonus points for security, specs, etc.
-- Do as little or as much as you like.

-Please fork this repo and commit your code into that fork.
-Show your work and process through those commits.